-Trees, like any living thing, can get sick and die after some time.
+Like any living thing, trees can get sick and die after some time.
 Many things can make a tree sick, such as insects, storms, and lack of enough nutrients.
 If left unchecked, the tree will eventually die, rot and fall.

 While humans and animals can heal, trees cannot.
-Trees do not have the capability of replacing or repairing damaged tissues, but instead, they seal wounds by growing fresh tissue over the top.
-This prevents further damage from insects or disease.
+Trees do not have the capability of replacing or repairing damaged tissues.
+Instead, they seal wounds by growing fresh tissue over the top.
+This prevents further damage from insects or diseases.

 Once the tree starts decaying, you cannot reverse the process.
-However, proper care of the tree can limit the decay process and add several years to the trees.
+However, proper tree care can limit decay and add several years to the trees.

 A storm, fire, animals, and improper pruning may damage a tree trunk.
-The wounds caused to break the tree’s bark and interfere with water, food, and nutrient conducting tissues.
+The wounds cause to break the tree’s bark and interfere with water, food, and nutrient-conducting tissues.
 Also, the wounds expose the tree’s interior, making it susceptible to fungi and bacteria.
 To repair the tree trunk, you should:

 Step 1 - Clean cuts